sfigg/commercialization-public/design/compatibility/1709/device-storage.md

 -   5.9 Get Features – at least the following must be reported accurately:

--   5.12.1.5 Error Recovery

--   5.12.1.6 Volatile Write Cache

-    -   A volatile write cache is not required on the device to adhere to these requirements.
-This field has to be accurately reported.

--   5.12.1.8 Interrupt Coalescing

-    -   \[Server\] required

-    -   \[Client\] not required

--   5.12.1.11 Asynchronous Event Configuration

 -   5.10 Get Log Page

     -   The device must implement and populate at least the log pages for Error Information (01h), SMART / Health Information (02h), and Firmware Slot Information (03h)